 How To Sew a Button on Pants

-Learn how to sew a button on pants after it’s fallen off or when you are sewing a pair of pants.
+Learn how to sew a button on pants when it falls off or when you are sewing pants.
 This is an easy, quick, and strong way to sew on a button.

 This is the method I learned while working in a tailor shop, and it’s very strong and very quick.
 It’s also really easy, and you only need a hand needle, thread, and a button.